 Visual Design

-Since Chase's design system wasn't available to us, I created visuals using Chase's branding colors that I found on their online properties.
+Since Chase's design system wasn't available to us, I created visuals using branding colors that I found on their online properties.

 The branding of this product had to reflect what Chase looked like at that time, with a few key differences such as flat design and minimal dropshadows under elements.
 The goal was to give the product a modern look, while still keeping it within Chase's branding.